nazwhale/hyko-website/content/posts/may-update.md

 We're working super closely with our early customers to build the best possible product.

 While spaces for new customers in May are full, we still have room for more in June.
+We're particularly looking to onboard more small businesses and API partners.

 If you're interested in being the next (or simply want to learn more), feel free to [book a chat with us](https://calendly.com/naz-hyko/30min?back=1&month=2021-05).